bartificer/programming-by-stealth/docs/pbs40.md

 }
 ```

 We now need to attach this function to the keyboard event on the text area.
 This needs to be done after the DOM has loaded.
-Remember that when you pass the jQuery function a callback as the only argument, this callback will be added as an event handler for the DOM read event.
+Remember that, when you pass the jQuery function a callback as the only argument, this callback will be added as an event handler for the DOM read event.
 The sample solution already has a DOM ready event handler:

 ```javascript
 // add a document ready event handler